microsoft/typespec/README.md

 To use a `nightly` version of the packages, go over each one of the packages in the `package.json` fie and update it to either the latest published `@next` version or `@latest`, whichever is the newest.
 (You can also use the tag `latest` or `next` instead of an explicit version)

-After updating the packages you can run `npm update --force`.
+After updating the package.json file you can run `npm update --force`.
 Force is required as there might be some incompatible version requirement.

 Example